 - Foreign National who meets the Substantial Presence Test (SPT)

-While the distinction between U.S. Person and U.S. Citizen may be important for immigration and other related purposes, from an IRS perspective it’s pretty straightforward.
+While the distinction between US Person and US Citizen may be important for immigration and other related purposes, from an IRS perspective it is pretty straightforward.

 There is also a third “catchall” category of individuals who are also required to pay tax on their worldwide income and reporting their foreign asset.
-It is referred to the substantial presence test, and it requires non-citizens and non-permanent residents to suffer the same tax fate as their resident/citizen counterparts — unless they can qualify for the Closer Connection Exception (8840 Form).
+It is referred to as the Substantial Presence Test, and it requires non-citizens and non-permanent residents to suffer the same tax fate as their citizen/resident counterparts — unless they can qualify for the Closer Connection Exception (8840 Form).

 Reporting Foreign Income